data-edu/data-science-in-education/16-teaching-data-science.Rmd

   - [Oceans of Data Institute Curricula](http://oceansofdata.org/our-work/ocean-tracks-high-school-learning-modules) (http[]()://oceansofdata.org/our-work/ocean-tracks-high-school-learning-modules)

-Last, there are also books that emphasize the importance---for teachers--of understanding their students---every student.
+Last, there are also books that emphasize the importance---for teachers---of understanding their students---every student.
 These books include
 @paris2017culturally and @kozol2012savage, and will likely be valuable for teachers of data science who wish to understand and honor the diversity of their students. @moore2017guide and @emdin2016 may be helpful for data science